1. Can I obtain my residency through employment, if my boss wants to sponsor me?

 12. How can US residency be lost?

-The information contained in this document is general in nature and subject to change at any point in time.
-As such, it may not necessarily apply to all situations.
+The information contained here is general in nature and it may not necessarily apply to all situations.
+It is also subject to change at any point in time.
 Therefore, under no circumstance it should be construed as legal advice.
 Please ensure that you consult with an attorney regarding your specific situation before starting a legal process.